ljiro/SoilScan/README.md

 The user can input NPK values, pH, temperature, humidity, and rainfall.
 It results in the following:
 - Top 5 crop recommendations
-- confidence level in the crop recommendation
+- Confidence level in the crop recommendation

 ![Screenshot_20250516_150417_Expo Go](https://github.com/user-attachments/assets/472242c9-df5f-4278-9297-b03dd95d81f9)